wei2912/wei2912.github.io/posts/crypto/why-aes-is-secure.md

 \end{bmatrix}$$

 in $GF(2^8)$.
 Matrix multiplication is composed of several multiplication and addition operations.
-This transforms each column.
-Hence, `MixColumns` permutates the bytes in each column **column-wise**.
+This transforms the bytes of every column.
+Hence, `MixColumns` permutates the bits **column-wise**.

 This matrix is a [Maximum Distance Seperable matrix][mds-matrix].
 The power of MDS matrices lie in the fact that they have perfect diffusion.
 Changing $k$ of